-Kipling’s ‘Blue Roses’ is a short love poem that uses the blue rose as a symbol for unattainable love and in the end, death.
+Kipling’s ‘Blue Roses’ is a short love poem that uses the blue rose as a symbol of unattainable love and in the end, death.
 The poem speaks on themes of love, love lost, and dedication.
 The poet’s tone is direct as his speaker addresses the nature of his quest and the loss of his love.
 Kipling is, therefore, able to create a mood that varies between incredulity and sorrow as he outlines what happened to the speaker and his lover.

 Explore Blue Roses